-In case of a disk failure or a corrupt file system, the file system must be repaired before you can restart GemStone.
-The procedure you need to follow depends on how the damage was repaired.
+In the case of disk failure or a corrupt file system, the file system must be repaired or restored.
+The most reliable strategy is to restore GemStone from backup, restoring copies of all transaction logs for which you have uncorrupted copies.